FrontKid/react-todo/README.md

 ## Created with typescript and redux

-The project logic is used in a state manager like Redax, the redux folder structure is divided into type, slice and selector.
+The project logic is used in a state manager like Redax, the redux folder structure is divided into type, slice and selectors.

 Typescript typifies the application and avoids many mistakes early in the development of the application.